An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Preliminaries

 \section{Preliminaries}

-By an \textit{edge weighted graph}, we mean a graph $G=(V,E)$ where each edge $(u,v)\in E$ has a weight $w_G(u,v)\in[0,1]$ assigned to it.
+By an \textit{edge-weighted graph}, we mean a graph $G=(V,E)$ where each edge $(u,v)\in E$ has a weight $w_G(u,v)\in[0,1]$ assigned to it.
 We write $w_G(u,v)=0$ whenever $(u,v)\notin E$.
-We shall work mostly with edge weighted graph, and we often refer to them simply as graphs.
+We shall work mostly with edge-weighted graph, and we often refer to them simply as graphs.